Asrarul-Hoque-Eusha/Simple-Banking-System-with-Java/README.md

 **Withdraw:** Users can withdraw money from their account, subject to sufficient balance.

 **Check Balance:** Users can check the current balance of their account.

+**Transfer Balance:** One user can transfer balance to another users account.